Titan-CyberTech/TitanOs-Firmware-TS3/README.md

 ## Firmware Operation

 ### Startup Screen
-On startup, the firmware displays a "Titan Os" logo for 5 seconds before accessing the main menu.
+On startup, the firmware displays a "Titan OS" logo for 5 seconds before accessing the main menu.

 ### Main Menu
 The menu offers: